matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 This template project includes a basic unit test in the `/test` folder that runs with the local-setup and can be executed with `yarn test`.
 Learn more about how to [start the local setup and write unit tests here](./testing.md).
 :::

-The `zksolc` block contains the minimal configuration required for the compiler:
+The `zksolc` block contains the minimal configuration required for the compiler.

 ```typescript
 zksolc: {